hiteshlala/rest-browser-requests/readme.md

 The requests are written using XMLHttpRequest a technology supported natively by all browsers.
 The methods are included in a script tag in the html.

-A simple explanationo of REST and the main methods [here](https://spring.io/understanding/REST).
+A simple explanation of REST and the main methods [here](https://spring.io/understanding/REST).

 ## Setup